o-k-coding/ok-scoring/README.md

 ## Tasks

-Phase 1, get the code I have working and deployed

-- Move Ok Scoring PY into this repo []
-- Figure out deployments for the APIs []

-Phase 2 improve code I have working

-Phase 3 transition/duplication

 - Port models from python [x]
 - Connect typeorm entities to a db...
 - Port e2e API tests from python